SE-UUlm/snowballr/wiki/Contributing.md

 ### Routing

-Caddy handles incoming HTTP(S) traffic and routes it based on request path with the host: [snowballr.informatik.uni-ulm.de](https://snowballr.informatik.uni-ulm.de/)):
+Caddy handles incoming HTTP(S) traffic and routes it based on the request path with the host [snowballr.informatik.uni-ulm.de](https://snowballr.informatik.uni-ulm.de/))
-- /docs/* → forwards to api-docs
+- `/docs/*` → forwards to api-docs
-- /api/* → forwards to mock-backend
+- `/api/*` → forwards to mock-backend
 - All other paths → served by the frontend service

----

 ## Versioning Guideline

 For the versioning we follow [Semantic Versioning](https://semver.org/).
-When a new version should be published, document the changes in a changelog (following the guidelines of [Common Changelog](https://common-changelog.org/), tag the code in Git and a release will be automatically created and published.
+When a new version should be published, document the changes in a changelog (following the guidelines of [Common Changelog](https://common-changelog.org/)), tag the code in Git and a release will be automatically created and published.

->**Note** At the moment only the [API](https://github.com/SE-UUlm/snowballr-api) is correctly versioned.
+>**Note:** At the moment only the [API](https://github.com/SE-UUlm/snowballr-api) is correctly versioned.

----

 ## Teamscale Integration